igemou/igemou.github.io/_pages/about.md

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   # more_info: >
   #   <p>555 your office number</p>
   #   <p>123 your address street</p>
   #   <p>Your City, State 12345</p>

-# news: true # includes a list of news items
+news: true # includes a list of news items
 # latest_posts: true # includes a list of the newest posts
 # selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page